+The exhibition was also an opportunity to learn the uniqueness of the Armenian rite unknown in Poland and the centuries-old history of the Armenians in Lviv.
 The exhibition, apart from Rosen’s work and the problems with its conservation, shows the works which Franciszek Mączyński i Józef Mehoffer created for the cathedral.

 In 2008, the Heritage Academy Alumni Association began to organise interventional conservation and renovation works of the wall polychromies painted by Jan Henryk Rosen.
 All these actions, up to now, have been carried out with the financial support of the Ministry of Culture and National Heritage in close co-operation with the Management for the Historic Environmental Protection of Lviv Municipality.